Empath or Narcissist?

 To have a happy life & a productive career, you may need to give up on particular people.
 But it doesn’t mean you have to give up on people.

 Because they want the best for you, Empaths can get a little pushy when they see you in a toxic situation or relationship.
-One sign that you are dealing with a Empath, rather than a Psychopath, is that Empaths will make their opinion clear to everyone, including the toxic person.
+One sign that you are dealing with a Empath, rather than a Narcissist, is that Empaths will make their opinion clear to everyone, including the toxic person.
 The situation is entirely transparent.

-Psychopaths, however, will isolate you from everyone - especially from the positive influences in your life - while encouraging toxic relationships.
+Narcissists, however, will isolate you from everyone - especially from the positive influences in your life - while encouraging toxic relationships.
 They will tell you that Jim is "boring" because he doesn't do drugs.
 They will tell you that Brooke is "fun" because she gets blackout drunk every night.

 Unfortunately, this is one of their most effective tools.
 They have to do it; otherwise, their games won't work.
-Unlike Empaths, Psychopaths maintain strong relationships with the same people they don't want you to spend time with, often meeting them in secret or telling you that it's a "keep your friends close but your enemies closer" thing.
+Unlike Empaths, Narcissists maintain strong relationships with the same people they don't want you to spend time with, often meeting them in secret or telling you that it's a "keep your friends close but your enemies closer" thing.

 Empaths are often approached by strangers who want to talk to them about their problems; they sense the Empath's healing light.
 Many Empaths feel blessed to have this gift, but it can be overwhelming.